Pratyush-12345/Shipment_delay_frieght/README.md

 - The **Shipment Delay Prediction** solution is implemented in a Jupyter Notebook.
 - The code includes detailed comments to explain the logic and methodology.

-### Image Classification
-- The **Image Classification** solution is implemented in the application.
-- All relevant details and functionality are incorporated into the scripts.

 ---